 Further email marketing reading

 Email marketing is an absolutely great way to keep in touch with your customers and brand fans.
-Rather than going on about it, I encourage you to read the following posts we have written before, about the topic;

 Now that we all understand the benefits of email, let’s dive into the numbers, and share some interesting insights into what we discovered when we crunched the data for last year.

-What 337 email marketing campaigns, and 341,248 recipients can tell us about email marketing
+What 337 email marketing campaigns and 341,248 recipients can tell us about email marketing

 We spent some significant time and crunched plenty of data about both email marketers and email recipient behaviour.
 Here is the summary of our research, which we share freely with you in the hopes that it helps you in creating your next email campaign.